Luton Town F.C.–Watford F.C. rivalry

 Luton Town and Watford played each other regularly in the Southern League and, following the formation of Third Division South in season 1920–21, played every season until 1936–37, when Luton won promotion to Division Two.
 This, and the Second World War separated the teams from league competition until 1963–64 when they met again, this time in Division Three.
 The animosity between the clubs, both players and fans, intensified during the late 1960s and the 1970s, and reached a peak during the 1980s, when both teams played in the top-flight First Division.
 Watford were relegated at the end of the 1987–88 season, while Luton followed four years later.
 The clubs played against each other regularly for six seasons during the 1990s, in both the second and third tiers of English football.
 From the 1997–98 season, at the end of which Watford won promotion to the second tier, both teams rarely met, as Watford played in higher divisions than Luton during this time.
-In the last sixteen seasons there have been only six league meetings between the two teams, played during the 2005–06, the 2020–21 and the 2022–23 seasons.
+In the last sixteen seasons there have been only eight league meetings between the two teams, played during the 2005–06, 2020–21, 2022–23 and the 2024–25 seasons.
 As of the 2025–26 in English football season, Watford currently play in the Championship while Luton Town currently play in EFL League One.